liip/LiipImagineBundle/Resources/doc/data-loaders-custom.rst

     liip_imagine:
         data_loader: my_custom_data_loader

-Alternatively, you can only set the custom data loader for just a specific filter set:
+Alternatively, you can set the custom data loader for a specific filter set:

 .. code-block:: yaml